Relay Outgoing Emails with Microsoft Exchange

 If you don't want to use this setting, you will need to configure your Microsoft Exchange server to allow sending using any From address and any To address.
 Please follow the configuration below to set enable this configuration.

-Apart from providing a solution to supporting authenticated SMTP for your remote users this method should also give you a better understanding of how the receive connectors work now.
+Apart from providing a solution to supporting authenticated SMTP for your external users this method should also give you a better understanding of how the receive connectors work now.

 Another situation where you may need to use them is to provide an anonymous relay service for internal systems, for example photocopier/scanner units that support basic email but no authentication.
 Note that you will only need an anonymous relay if your device needs to email outside your domain - internal emails will not be a problem.